alexmclarty/openid-connect-documentation/pages/explore/explore_intro_to_oidc.md

 access_token=jHkWEdUXMU1BwAsC4vtUsZwnNvTIxEl0z9K3vx5KF0Y
 ```

+### Refresh Token

-Refresh tokens are credentials used to obtain access tokens.
+A refresh token is a credential used to obtain access tokens.
 Refresh tokens are issued to the client by the authorization server and are  used to obtain a new access token when the current one becomes invalid or expires, or to obtain additional access tokens with identical or narrower scope.

 Unlike access tokens, refresh tokens are intended for use only with authorization servers and are never sent to resource servers.

 As for access tokens a refresh token is represented as a string that is usually opaque to the client e.g.

 ```
 refresh_token=9yNOxJtZa5